narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 ## What You Will Do

-Narrative is building a data collaboration platform designed for simplicity and ease of use.
+At Narrative is building a data collaboration platform designed for simplicity and ease of use since being founded in 2016.

 Our primary strength is functioning as a data marketplace where we differentiate ourselves by: